bang/linkmus/README.md

-  * Enable NFS support on your NFS provider(NAS or wherever...), and don't forget to configure the permissions!
+  * Enable NFS support on your NFS provider(NAS or whatever...), and don't forget to configure the permissions!

   * open 'get-music' script and edit '$mountpoint' variable

-  * run `./get-music` (root privileges/sudo is required)
+  * run `./get-music` (root privileges/sudo is probably required)

-  * To generate a new JSON music list, run `perl link_creator.pl`

-  * move 'list-new.json' file to 'resources' directory

 ## Notes for this version

 * Searching engine tested on Chrome and Firefox(has issues yet.
 But it's much better!)

-* Appearance on default theme(actually is the only theme right now) is better
+* Appearance improved